Illyazz/client-testing/README.md

 - [ ] :computer: Have students navigate you on triggering this on the submit event (always getting `getfutureproof`)
 - [ ] :computer: Have students navigate you on updating this to dynamically get different users
 - [ ] :computer: Have students navigate you on having this update the page to show a piece of the received data

+**async/await**
+- [ ] :speaking_head: Tell students that we now how an alternative to Promise chaining: async/await
+- [ ] :speaking_head: Tell students that we will look at this more tomorrow too but we will briefly use it today
+- [ ] :computer: Refactor the function to use async/await, walking through your changes

 **fetch errors** _(10 mins)_
 - [ ] :computer: Update the url to mispell 'github'